 Both disabled and non-disabled employees need to understand that if their attendance doesn't improve (after reasonable adjustments have been made) capability proceedings may be started which could ultimately lead to their dismissal.
-You do not have to discount all disabilityrelated absences although you might decide it is reasonable in some circumstances to accept a higher level of absence from a particular disabled employee.
+You do not have to discount all disability related absences although you might decide it is reasonable in some circumstances to accept a higher level of absence from a particular disabled employee.

-For more information on sickness absence see EFD's 'Attendance management - Line manager guide' and for advice on how to refer employees to occupational health see the 'EFD Briefing: A practical guide to disability management and the medical adviser'.
+For more information on sickness absence see Business Disability Forum's Line manager guide 'Attendance management' and for advice on how to refer employees to occupational health see the Business Disability Forum briefing paper 'Disability management and the medical adviser'.